SPEAK TO US | +254 110 301814

 These colors:

-• Blend into the environment
+• Help you blend into the environment

 • Avoid startling wildlife